User Roles and Permissions

 Adjusting and Troubleshooting Roles

-Admins have the ability to invite and deactivate users, as well as adjust a user's Role.
+Admins have the ability to invite and deactivate users, as well as adjust a user's role.
+Head to our Managing Users article for more information.

 Troubleshooting Roles & Permissions

-When approached by a user with questions about specific permissions, admins should first inspect the user's role.
+If a user has questions about specific permissions, as an admin, you should first inspect the user's role.

-If the user is set to a role that is more limited than they need, the admin will need to consider changing it.
-This ensures there is governance in place and that research is only shared as broadly as you see fit.
+If the user is set to a role that is more limited than they need, you can change it to fit the need.
+This ensures there is governance in place and that research is only shared with the users that need it.